haiwen/seafile-docs/deploy/using_mysql.md

 ### Starting Seafile Server and Seahub Website

-Under seafile-server-1.8.2 directory, run the following commands
+Under seafile-server-1.8.2 directory, run the following commands as your unprivileged Seafile user:

 * Start seafile: